Emmanuelkimutai/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 A function that divides all elements of matrix
 A function that prints my first and last name
 A function that prints a square with the character #
+A function that prints a text with 2 new lines after each of these character.,? and :